Get In Touch

 To help you demonstrate “reasonable care,” C J’s Chief Compliance Officer will conduct a mock audit to test your readiness in the event of an actual Customs audit and make recommendations for improvement.
 This includes import, export, and accounting forensics.

 International carriers have limited liability for losses, and you cannot depend on carrier reimbursement alone if your freight is subject to a general average, or damaged or lost in transit.
 We can provide all-risk, door-to-door coverage for damage or loss.
+Learn more about cargo insurance.

 Don’t see the topic you’re looking for?
 Check out our blog or contact our team.
 We’re here to help.

-Why Do I Need a Customs Bond?
+Why do I need a Customs Bond?

 A Customs Bond is an insurance policy that guarantees the payment of all duties and taxes due to CBP on an import shipment.
 All import entries valued over $2500 must be accompanied by evidence that a bond has been posted with CBP to cover any potential duties, taxes, and charges that may accrue.
 A Continuous Bond (also known as an Annual Bond) is almost always the most cost-effective option, especially because a Continuous Bond also fulfills an importer’s obligations to have an Importer Security Filing (ISF) bond on file.